“To help children in low-income areas become healthy and literate”

 Then the children raise their right hand and pledge:

 I promise to read my book twice.
 I will never ever throw my book away.
 I will pass it on to a friend, family member, neighbor, classmate or someone else I know.
 And I promise to be the best student for the rest of the year!

 In 2011, we brought our mission to Interbike, the cycling industry’s largest trade show – and, with the help of several industry companies, government agencies, and other organizations, more than 100 volunteers showed up to help transport more than 2,500 books to the students of Peterson Elementary School in Las Vegas.
 In 2014, there were 52 cities, from Maryland to California, who spread Ride for Reading’s mission to children who come from low-income areas.

-In order to help more children, we began a national push called Ride for Reading Week.
+In order to help more children, we began a national push called National Ride for Reading Week.
 During this week, RfR volunteers and partners across the nation host their own book delivery via bicycle.
-In 2015, there are 16 cities, from D.C to California, who will be spreading Ride for Reading’s mission to children who come from low-income areas.
+In 2018, there are 20 cities, from D.C to California, who will be spreading Ride for Reading’s mission to children who come from low-income areas.